open-telemetry/opentelemetry-specification/specification/api-tracing.md

 selected, or the current active `Span` is invalid.

-The `Tracer` MUST provide a way to update its active `Span`, and MAY provide convenience methods to manage a `Span`'s lifetime and the scope in which a `Span` is active.
+The `Tracer` MUST provide a way to update its active `Span`, and MAY provide convenience functions to manage a `Span`'s lifetime and the scope in which a `Span` is active.
 When an active `Span` is made inactive, the previously-active `Span` SHOULD be made active.
 A `Span` maybe finished (i.e. have a non-null end time) but stil active.
 A `Span` may be active on one thread after it has been